-Some chefs produce a liaison using egg yolks combined with blood (not their own) or, even more exotically, lobster roe.
+Some chefs produce a liaison using egg yolks combined with animal blood or, even less commonly, lobster roe.

 - In a stainless steel or glass bowl, beat together the cream and egg yolks until smooth.
 This egg-cream mixture is your liaison.

 - Slowly add about a cup of the hot velouté into the liaison, whisking constantly so that the egg yolks don't scramble and the cream doesn't curdle from the heat.
 This technique is known as tempering.